-It is our privilege to provide you with an environment that fosters intellectual curiosity and encourages experiential and applied learning.
+It is our privilege to provide you with an environment that fosters intellectual curiosity and encourages experiential and applied learning as you work to fulfill your potential.
 Students choose Franklin Pierce University because of our wide array of academic programs and because we are committed to your success throughout your academic career and beyond.

 Our programs are grounded in the liberal arts with a concentrated focus on professional programs.
-Our curriculum is designed to develop intellectual capacities and practical skills having application across all disciplines.
+Our curriculum is designed to develop intellectual capacities and practical skills having application across all academic disciplines.
 We recognize that our diverse student population requires different delivery models and offer a variety of educational experiences, from the traditional residential campus and courses to fully online degree programs at one of our graduate and professional studies centers.

 Franklin Pierce also provides you with an abundant range of co-curricular and athletic activities and experiential learning opportunities.
 These learning options will support your capacity as a graduate to adapt to evolving career paths, to pursue advanced education, and to succeed in a fast changing, global community.
 Enhancing your knowledge and skills in meaningful ways is the primary outcome of our collective work.
-Whether you are a first-time student or pursuing your doctoral degree, our faculty and staff are dedicated to providing you with a caring and supportive community where you can achieve success.
+Whether you are a first-time student or pursuing your doctoral degree, our faculty and staff are dedicated to providing you with a caring and supportive community where you can achieve success and realize your potential.